We have a School Council with 2 reps from each of our Year 1 and Year 2 classes.

 - The councillors keep checking the toilets and the playground and they gave out reward stickers in the hall at dinner time.

-- In April the councillors helped the PTA decide on which equipment they want in the playground.
+- In April the councillors helped the PTA decide on which equipment they wanted in the playground.
 They wanted a slide but we don't have the room.
 In the end they made some good choices and we are thrilled with our new playtrail.